-This account represents the share of the NG in the premiums in the form of GPS.
+This account represents the share of the NG in the premiums through GPS.
 Insurance premiums for palay and corn are being shared by the farmers, LIs, and the Government.
 The premium rating and the corresponding share of the Government were approved by the President of the Philippines.